FC Rapid București: Statistics and records

-The first coach was Marin Himer, who coached the team from 1923 to 1925, while the longest serving Rapid coach was Valentin Stanescu, who remained in charge of the team for five seasons.
-With Valentin Stănescu he won the first championship in 1967, and was followed by Mircea Lucescu who won the championship in 1999 and with Mircea Rednic the championship in 2003.
+The first coach was Marin Himer, who led the team from 1923 to 1925.
+The longest-serving Rapid coach was Valentin Stănescu, who remained in charge for five seasons; under his leadership, the club won its first championship in 1967.
+Mircea Lucescu guided the team to the championship in 1999, followed by Mircea Rednic, who won the title in 2003.

-Rapid's most successful coach is Valentin Stănescu with whom Giulesteni managed historical performances, led the team when they won the Balkan Cup twice and the national championship in 1966.
+Rapid's most successful coach is Valentin Stănescu with whom Giulesteni managed historical performances, led the team when they won the Balkan Cup twice and the domestic championship in 1966.
 One of Giulesti's most famous coaches was Ion Motroc who spent 9 years as a player; as a coach he caused one of the biggest surprises of Romanian football, by winning the Romanian Cup from the Second Division.
-Razvan Lucescu led from 2004 to 2007, when he managed the club's greatest European performance, finishing fourth in Romania's UEFA Cup. Ștefan Auer won back-to-back Romanian Cups in the interwar period; Iuliu Baratky also won back-to-back Romanian Cups.
+Răzvan Lucescu led the club from 2004 to 2007 and guided it to its best European performance by reaching the quarter-finals of the 2005–06 UEFA Cup. Ștefan Auer won back-to-back Romanian Cups in the interwar period; Iuliu Baratky also won back-to-back Romanian Cups.
 Bazil Marian was the manager who returned the cup to Giulesti after a 30-year spell.
 In the history of Rapid there have been many presidents, the first was Teofil Copaci, who founded the club and led Rapid in the interwar period.
 The club was led by the Ministry of Transport in the period before the leadership of George Copos, under whom Dinu Gheorghe was club president.
 Afterwards, this position varied from person to person; among the most important leaders of Rapid were Grigore Sichitiu, Nicolae Manea.
 In 2003, the president Ioan Becali and Dan Petrescu were prompted by their status as 'Dinamo' and 'Steaua' fan to kiss the Rapid flag, this was a remarkable moment of the 2000s.